1

 -

-Planting Instructions: Plant in well-drained soil with good air circulation
+Planting Instructions: Plant in well-drained soil in full sun or partial shade. -

-Fertilization: Fertilize in spring with a balanced, slow-release fertilizer
+Fertilization: Use a balanced, slow-release fertilizer in spring. -

 Share